seq-to-mind/DMRST_Parser/Preprocess_RST_Data/2_convert_to_our_format/README.md

+0. [Optional] If you want to conduct the EDU-level cross-translation augmentation, you can use machine translation engines to process the *.edu files (from a source language to a target language).
+As each row in *.edu files is one EDU segment, please keep the same row number/row order before and after translation.

 1. MUL_generate_input_pkl_XLMR.py

     To generate all pickle files for discourse parsing Framework.

-* input_base_path: the data path of each translated language (the folder includes .edus file and .dmrg file).
+* input_base_path: the data path of each translated language (the folder includes *.edus file and *.dmrg file).
 * output_base_path: the data path of generated pickle files.

 2. split_train_test_pickle.py